-Exams will be based on materials from lectures and assigned textbook readings, however material covered in the lectures will be emphasized so students should attend class and take detailed notes.
-The instructor will not provide lecture notes, so if you miss a class be sure to get notes from other students.
+Exams will be based on materials from lectures, review problems and assigned textbook readings, however material covered in the lectures will be emphasized so students should attend class and take detailed notes.
+The instructor will not provide lecture notes, so if you miss a class make sure to get notes from other students.
 There will not be any set number of questions per lecture; some lectures may include 5 or 6 questions whereas others may only have 1 or 2.
-Clicker responses in class will account for 10% of your final grade.
+Clicker responses in class will account for 6% of your final grade.
+The instructor will not compensate for malfunctioning clickers.